RunesRepoHub/ACS/docs/requirement.md

     * Memory : 8GB
     * Hard Disk : 100GB

-    **I have allocated 5 TB of storage to my server.**

-    **And I have 16GB of RAM.**

     **Youbtube-dl**

+    **Recommended**

-    * I would recommend using 3 youtube-dl containers with 8gb of RAM.
+    * Use 3 youtube-dl containers with 8gb of RAM for each server.
-    * And 5 youtube-dl containers with 16gb of RAM.
+    * Use 5 youtube-dl containers with 16gb of RAM for each server.